Paul Voyeux: International career

 In May 1911, three months after helping Lillois win its first-ever title, the USFSA selected Voyeux as a member of the French squad that participated in the 1911 UIAFA European Football Tournament at Roubaix, an unofficial European Championship organized by UIAFA, in which France was knocked out in the semifinals by Bohemia (1–4).
 He played his second match for UIAFA's France on 1 January 1912, in a friendly match against AFA's England in London, which ended in a 7–1 loss, and then played his third and last match in the following month, on 20 February, against Catalonia, scoring once and assisting another to help his side to a 7–0 victory.

-When the USFSA joined the CFI in 1913, Voyeux finally became eligible to play for the official French national team, earning his first (and only) international cap against Luxembourg on 20 April 1913, helping his side to an 8–0 win.
+When the USFSA joined the CFI in 1913, Voyeux finally became eligible to play for the France national team, earning his first (and only) international cap against Luxembourg on 20 April 1913, helping his side to an 8–0 win.